TranThang-2804/Udacity-Ethical-Hacking-Nano-Degree/project_2/requirement.md

   + [ ] Running a directory scan (dirb) against DMZIServer using the Udacity wordlist
   + [ ] Reveal root access to the DMZIserver

+> Addition
+  + [ ] Research software versions on all servers (Win 10, DMZI, Debian x64)

+III.
+Exploitation
+> 1 server has a vulnerability version of Xampp -> You need to exploit this and gain access to the target.
+  + [ ] Gain access to the target through Xampp vulnerability (Maybe this vul is on the win10 machine)

+> The SSH credentials for the payroll server (Debianx64DMZOnCloudNew) can also be cracked.
+From the course, we know the username is admin123, and we need to try and crack the password.
+Use the Hydra tool against the Udacity wordlist (/usr/share/wordlist/Udacity.txt) to crack the password and gain ssh access.
+If you are unsure what syntax to use to run the password crack, use the help (-h) command or research the world wide web.
+  + [ ] Gain unauthenticated access to the employee workstation (win-10) by exploiting a vulnerable application.
+(XAMPP)
+  + [ ] Crark the SSH root credentials to payroll server (Debianx64DMZOnCloudNew)

+IV.
+Reporting
+> We will need:
+1. Methodology
+2. Screenhots
+3. Documentation through the assessment.
+4. The report should contains these sections:
+  - Security Engagement Summary
+    + Engagement Overview
+    + Scope
+    + Risk Analysis
+    + Recommendations
+  - Significant Vulnerabilities Summary
+    + High-Risk Vulnerabilities
+    + Medium Risk Vulnerabilities
+    + Low-Risk Vulnerabilities
+  - Significant Vulnerability Details

+  - Appendix A: Security Analysis Methodology

+    + Virtual Machine and Vulnerable Applications
+    + Assessment Tools Selection
+    + Red Team Operations Assessment
+      * Reconnaissance
+      * Scanning
+      * Exploitation